wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.2.1 =
+- Added a new table for logging the membership payments/transactions in the future.
+- Made some enhancements in the installer class so it can handle both the WP Multi-site and single site setup via the same function.

 = 2.2 =
 - Added a new feature to allow expired members to be able to log into the system (to allow easy account renewal).